 My research has ranged from work on the heritage and historical context of contemporary bioenergy production in Latin America; to impacts of sugar haciendas in eighteenth and nineteenth century Yucatan; to twentieth century sugar production and industrial heritage in the company town of Central Aguirre, Puerto Rico; to hard rock mining in the Great Lakes region and the American West, including copper in the Keweenaw Peninsula of Michigan and gold in the Cripple Creek Mining District of Colorado; to iron production and casting at the West Point Foundry site of Cold Spring, New York; to the archaeology and history of a World War II era prisoner of war camp in Texas.

 Please take a few minutes to look over the pages of this website to learn more about my research interests and scholarship, my current research projects, and my teaching activities.

 – Sam R. Sweitz

-I am pleased to announce that my book, On the Periphery of the Periphery, detailing the research I conducted at Hacienda Tabi in Yucatan is now in print as part of the Contributions to Global Historical Archaeology series edited by Charles Orser, Jr., published by Springer.
+If you have the chance please take a look at my book, On the Periphery of the Periphery, detailing the research I conducted at Hacienda Tabi in Yucatan is now in print as part of the Contributions to Global Historical Archaeology series edited by Charles Orser, Jr., published by Springer.